Por: Laura Paola Villa García | Posted on November 4, 2019

 Why the case is relevant?

-This case is relevant not only because it involved chiefs of State but also because it involved the biggest European banks such as Deutsche Bank, “which held shell companies accounts belonging to convicted formed Prime Minister Pakistan Nawaz Sharif” (“Three years after the Panama Papers: Progress on the Horizon”, 2019).
+This case is relevant not only because it involved chiefs of State but also because it involved the biggest European banks such as Deutsche Bank, “which held shell companies accounts belonging to convicted formed Prime Minister Pakistan Nawaz Sharif” (Transparency, 2019).
 In fact, one if the most important Chiefs of State involved was Vladimir Putin due to the fact that his best friend, Sergei Roldugin, is in the middle of the scandal where Russian State money was deposited in tax haven bank accounts (Harding, 2016).

 A very important lesson to learn from this case is that is necessary to strengthen Know Your Customer policies so as to prevent money laundering.
 It is also important to monitor client transactions and accounts constantly, especially in the case of politically exposed persons.
 It is recommended that compliance officials make sure that there is a cyber security policy in order to protect data and sensitive information (O’Connor, 2018).